hafluz/energy_data/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to create a dashboard for tracking the adoption and evolution of low-carbon energy sources (i.e. hydro, nuclear, wind, solar) across the world and throughout the years.
+The purpose of this project was to create a dashboard for tracking the adoption and evolution of low-carbon energy sources (i.e. hydro, nuclear, wind, solar) across the world and throughout the years.

+Insert screenshot

 ### Methods Used